- Why is KitchenAid such a popular brand?

 KitchenAid uses something called ‘planetary motion‘ to manipulate the ingredients, guaranteeing a thoroughly mixed batter every time.
 Planetary motion simply means that the mixer runs in two orbital directions; the head spins clockwise and the attachment spins anti-clockwise.
 This allows for it to both whip and fold your mixture at the same time.

-If you were to put this beside a budget stand mixer, many of which can only spin in a single direction, and the quality of the mix would be blindingly obvious.
+If you were to put this beside a budget stand mixer, many of which can only spin in a single direction, the quality of the mix would be blindingly obvious.
 If a mixer is only spinning in a single direction it will only be stirring your batter, similar to a spoon in your morning cup of coffee

 Their Beautiful Design